cephidstar/learnworks_public/BigQuery.md

 Through Python

-or using scripts in the CloudShell
+or using scripts in the CloudShell using the bq command-line too.

 Accessing BigQuery in programming affords us more flexibility in constructing our queries, using variables and parameters, or any other programming constructs (e.g. loops) you require.